 Bernard Ebbers, Telecom CEO Sent To Prison In Accounting Scandal, Dies

-Former WorldCom CEO Bernard Ebbers, the "telecom cowboy" who spent 13 years in federal prison for his involvement in a notorious $11 billion accounting scandal, died Sunday at 78.
+Former WorldCom CEO Bernard Ebbers, the "telecom cowboy" who spent 13 years in federal prison for his involvement in a notorious $11 billion accounting scandal, died Sunday.
+He was 78.

 A federal judge had released Ebbers from prison in December — short of his 25-year sentence for fraud — because his health had deteriorated.